snarlferb/u/README.md

   The character set is just the set of characters in the font.
 The encoding is the way that those characters are ordered (or sometimes, the way the first 256 are ordered).

-  CID fonts (Character ID) have no encodings.
-Instead they are designed to be associated with one or several cmap files which provide encodings in a general way.
-A cmap table translates character codes into corresponding glyph indices.
-This tells the font rendering engine which glyph to display for each character entered.
+  CID fonts (Character ID) rely on x&#x5F;amount of cmap files, that which define encodings in a more general way.
+A cmap table translates character codes into corresponding glyph indices.` This tells the font rendering engine which glyph to display for each character entered.
   A single font can have multiple cmap subtables, each supporting a different character encoding scheme (e.g., Unicode, Windows-1252).
 This allows a single font to work with various character sets used by different operating systems or applications.
   (see [./unicode.md](unicode.md) to learn more about encodings)

   Monospace fonts possess characters that occupy the same amount of horizontal space, regardless of its shape.
-Proportional font characters occupy varying amounts of horizontal space based on their shape and size, hence the relative proportion.
+Proportional font characters occupy varying amounts of horizontal space based on their shape and size, hence relative *proportion*.

   The size of text is usually given in points, rather than device-specific pixels.
   Points provide a standard unit for designers to specify the relative size they want for the text, independent of the device's pixel density.
 The resolution (dpi) tells us the pixel density of the device.
-Pixel density tells us how many pixels are crammed into an inch on that specific screen.
+Pixel density says how many pixels are crammed into an inch in that space, on that specific screen.

-  By multiplying the point size by the resolution and dividing it by 72, we convert the desired relative size (points) into the pixel density needed to achieve a similar visual size on that particular device with its specific pixel density (dpi).
+  By multiplying the point size by the resolution and dividing it by 72, we convert the desired relative size (points) into the pixel density needed to achieve a similar visual size on that particular device/screen with its specific pixel density (dpi).

   So (dpi) or dots per inch, refers to the resolution of a printed image, indicating the number of ink dots within a single inch; (ppi) or pixels per inch refers to the resolution of a